tcarlsen/atom-keymap-plus/readme.md

 The idea is to make it easier to use the same keymap for multiple plugins without them overlapping each other.

+Keymap plus makes it possible to have the same keymap do different things.
+This is achieve by adding class names to the editor.
+That way you can use additional classes when assigning keymaps.

-At the moment there is only on class function `setFileClasses()`, but more will come as needed.
+At the moment there is only one class function (`setFileClasses()`), that makes it posible to base your keymap on the active grammar.

 ## Usage